- Brand name

 - actinomycin D, a medicine used to treat cancer

-- some medicines used to prevent your blood from clotting, including warfarin
+- some medicines used to prevent your blood from clotting

 - thiazide diuretics, medicines used to treat fluid build-up in your body